The Only 5 Things to Think About When You’re Mixing

-Just like some elements deserve to be in the middle of the stereo spectrum, and aren’t panned, there are also some tracks that deserve to be dry and up front.
+Just like some elements deserve to be in the middle of the stereo spectrum and aren’t panned, some tracks deserve to be dry and upfront.

 Which elements and what kind of space to use?
 That’s mainly up to you and your taste.
-Sometimes it’s also genre specific.
-For instance, you wouldn’t put massive reverbs on a fast thrash metal song, and you probably wouldn’t skimp on the space for a big and slow power ballad.
+Sometimes it’s also genre-specific.
+For instance, you wouldn’t put massive reverbs on a fast thrash metal song, and you probably wouldn’t skimp on the space for a big, slow power ballad.

 The two most common effects processors are reverb and delay (thank you Captain Obvious).